 1. Sign Up for Free Money

 Yes, you read that right.
 Take advantage of bank account promotions to earn free money from several banks.
-While chasing sign-up bonuses isn’t always worth your time, these ones could earn you $400 in total.
+While chasing sign-up bonuses isn’t always worth your time, these ones could earn you a pretty penny:

 2. Find a Seasonal Job